nkabbara/nkabbara.github.io/books/unlimited-memory.md

 Sound is the least effective way to remember because it's sequential and our mind is not wired to attach sounds to other memories.
 So repeating a sound and hoping it sticks is not how to memorize.

 Remember that your imagination is like the pen and the systems (peg, car, journey, etc... below) are the paper.
+We use the SEE principle to create bits of info then we organize them using different systems.

+Organizing info into compartments, allows future information to be associated with what you have in memory enabling to compare and contrast more effectively.
+Even slot new information into the relevant compartments.

 ### SEE Principle